Haiti Bordering Countries: Dominican Republic

 If you are interested in Haiti and the geography of North America, our large laminated map of North America might be just what you need.
 It is a large political map of North America that also shows many of the continent's physical features in color or shaded relief.
 Major lakes, rivers, cities, roads, country boundaries, coastlines and surrounding islands are all shown on the map.

-Haiti Environmental Issues: The country of Haiti has extensive deforestation, as much of the remaining forested land is being cleared for agriculture and used as fuel.
+The country of Haiti has extensive deforestation, as much of the remaining forested land is being cleared for agriculture and used as fuel.
 As a result, there is soil erosion.
-Another environmental issue for Haiti is the inadequate supplies of potable water.
+Another environmental issue for Haiti is the inadequate supply of potable water.